Here are some great tips to make them better

 If other information is important to your relationship such as dietary preferences, whether they are booking your hotel for business or leisure or when their birthday is, and you don’t have that information, it might be a good idea to create an update details campaign.

-Also, think about how your customer consumes your messages?
-Are they mostly on personal emails on their phone (this is most common for hospitality businesses), if that’s the case then Monday morning at 9 am when they are probably deep in work emails may not be the best time?
+Also, think about how your customer consumes your messages.
+Are they mostly on personal emails on their phone (this is most common for hospitality businesses)?
+If that’s the case, then Monday morning at 9 am when they are probably deep in work emails may not be the best time to send.